dfreeman90/DevOps-Operationalize-Machine-Learning-Microservices-API/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

+### Upload to Docker Hub

+* `upload_docker.sh` contains the script to Docker Hub, simply update the username to use.
+* note: winpty served as a wrapper to Docker due to my machine being Windows, and is needed as a workaround to the known Docker issue in Git Bash.
+Remove winpty from the script if not using Windows.
+* `./upload_docker`

 ### Kubernetes Steps

 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
 * Create Flask app in Container
 * Run via kubectl

+### Ensure Kubernetes Clean Up

+* kubectl delete (minikube delete) to completely delete the kubernetes cluster
+* kubectl stop (minikube stop) to pause and save cluster state